fusioninsight/ecosystem/en/Data_Integration/Using_Talend_with_FusionInsight.md

 - Configure Kerberos

-  Get kerberos related userkeytab and krb5.conf files by login into the FusionInsight HD manager web UI and put them into the following directory `C:\ProgramData\Kerberos`.
+  Get Kerberos related userkeytab and krb5.conf files by login into the FusionInsight HD manager web UI and put them into the following directory `C:\ProgramData\Kerberos`.
 In addition, create a new file named krb5.ini with the same content of krb5.conf, put the krb5.ini file into the following directory `C:\Windows`

   ![](assets/Using_Talend_with_FusionInsight/markdown-img-paste-20180910191911976.png)